-This chapter describes the MIBs that OnSNMP uses.
-An SNMP Network Manager hides most of the structure of the MIBs.
+An SNMP Network Manager hides most of the structures of the Management Information Base (MIB).
 However, an understanding of this structure can help you comprehend the information that an SNMP Network Manager displays.

-The descriptions in this chapter are brief.
+The descriptions in this section are brief.
 For detailed descriptions, see the online MIB files.
 The following table lists the directories for the MIB files.